broeneatsdinner/Dinner-Lab-Wiki/Hotfix-Branches.md

 6. If OK'd, merge your hotfix branch into `develop`
 7. Delete your hotfix branch

 The point of this is to get your hotfix into master and onto the dub1 server as fast as possible.
-To prevent the bug from exposing itself (eww) in the future, your hotfix must be merged into _both_ the `master` branch and also the `develop` branch once approved.
+To prevent the bug from exposing itself (eww) in the future, your hotfix must be merged into _both_ the `master` branch and also the `develop` branch, once approved.

 The above being said, in your GitHub GUI, you know the little area that’s a dropdown to switch branches?
 Immediately to the left of that is an icon that lets you create a new branch.
 For hotfixes, just make sure you're working off of `master` branch first.